 The service object accepts user’s input (in a web application, this might be submitted form or JSON payload).
 In the application code, input can take many forms:

-Single value - the simplest case, but rarely seen.
+The simplest case, but rarely seen.

-Hash of values - for example, params from a rails controller.
+For example, params from a rails controller.
 Common and simple to use.
 However, has the drawback of binding service to input format (for example, if input format changes, service internals must also change).

-Form Object - a separate object which represents user input.
+A separate object which represents user input.
 It handles the parsing and validating the input format, freeing the service from doing it.
 It’s useful to decouple parsing complex params from actually performing work in the service.

 For example, it can convert three separate fields in params to a single Time object, which is much easier to work with in the application code: